kevinStekelenburg/conversation-change-covid19/README.md

 __This research:__

 * Takes Twitter as the social media platform for data collection.
 On this platform there is a lot of soccer fan interaction both between fans and with the teams.
-Other social media platforms such as Facebook or Instagram are more focused on sharing content whereas twitter is for interacting with one another and giving opinions (Kassing, J. W., & Sanderson, 2010).
+Other social media platforms such as Facebook or Instagram are more focused on sharing content whereas twitter is for interacting with one another and giving opinions (Kassing & Sanderson, 2010).
 Twitter also provides several tools for additional interaction because the tweets can be ‘retweeted’ and Tweeters can directly reply on Tweets of other Tweeters.
 ‘Retweeting’ entails sharing the Tweet someone else created with your own network.

 * Has the following research question: To what extent did the twitter conversation of Dutch Football fans change due to COVID-19 (no fans in the stadiums)?